Different From the Others:

 This once well-known icon of the queer subculture became erased and was rebranded as a symbol of the all-encompassing power of Nazism.
 Magnus Hirschfeld and his institute soon became a target as well.
 On May 6, 1933, the Nazis raided Hirschfeld’s institute and a few days later, burned its books in a public bonfire.
 As German poet Heinrich Heine wrote in the 19th century, “Where they burn books, they will also ultimately burn people.”
 In a few years, this became true as queer patrons of the institute were among the first shipped to the concentration camps.

-It would be a gross hyperbole to suggest that our present day is similar to Germany in the 1930s; however, we sometimes need stark reminders to keep us alert and aware.
+It would be a gross hyperbole to suggest that our present day is the same as Germany in the 1930s; however, we sometimes need stark reminders to keep us alert and aware.
 With recent threats to remove transgender people from the military, the push for the right to discriminate on the grounds of religious beliefs, and the continued hostility toward the issue of transgender people in restrooms, it is important to keep our relative precarity in perspective.
 We are always at risk of losing what we have gained.
 I bring this up so that we are aware of how a change in national leadership can drastically alter how we document and teach LGBT history.
 In the span of a year, the federal government went from honoring LGBT history through making Stonewall a monument to attempting to distance itself from recognizing the monument at all at its flag raising ceremony.

 I do not mean to argue for an equivalence between the Nazi persecution of LGBT people and the federal government’s recent reluctance to honor LGBT history.
 These are entirely different circumstances.
 Broad generalizations trivialize the past and only serve to keep us from understanding the nuances of present day problems.
 This is more about the politics of history and how recognizing a history amounts to recognizing a community and ensuring a place for it in the nation.
 It is my hope that the federal government continues to acknowledge and preserve Stonewall as it has intended to.
 However, if the plan is to shove our history back into the closet, then we must renew our efforts to not only preserve our history, but to dig more of our heritage out of the archives and place it in the public spotlight.